Monarch butterfly: Threats

-In February 2015, the U.S. Fish and Wildlife Service reported a study that showed that nearly a billion monarchs had vanished from the butterfly's overwintering sites since 1990.
-The agency attributed the monarch's decline in part to a loss of milkweed caused by herbicides that farmers and homeowners had used.
+In February 2015, the United States Fish and Wildlife Service (USFWS) reported a study that showed that nearly a billion monarchs had vanished from the butterfly's overwintering sites since 1990.
+The agency attributed the monarch's decline partly to a loss of milkweed caused by herbicides that farmers and homeowners had used.

+A 2017 report included mention of the new ethanol-in-gasoline standards as reducing the amount of acreage left fallow in the U.S. midwest: "Federal policies such as the Ethanol Fuel Standards (Renewable Fuel Standard), crop insurance, and waning Farm Bill support for CRP reduce support for integrated agro-ecological landscapes capable of sustaining both food production and monarch habitat, principally because these policies promote row crops over mixed, herbaceous perennial vegetation."

+In 2018, a study correlated monarch butterfly decline to the fact that 95% of corn and soybean crops grown in the United States used genetically modified seeds resistant to the herbicide glyphosate.
+This meant that instead of spreading the herbicide only before seed planting, farmers could spread the herbicide a second time by air when weeds had begun to challenge the crops.
+Air application of the herbicide meant that the unplowed margins between the field and road that previously supported milkweed and a range of nectar flowers were now greatly diminished.

+By 2024, the USFWS calculated that the eastern butterflies had declined by approximately 80 percent since the 1980s.
+The western population was more imperiled, declining by 95 percent.
+According to the USFWS, the species faces a host of threats, including the loss and degradation of its breeding, migratory, and overwintering habitats, exposure to insecticides, and the growing impacts of climate change.

-Western monarch populations
+Western monarch population

 Based on a 2014 20-year comparison, the overwintering numbers west of the Rocky Mountains have dropped more than 50% since 1997 and the overwintering numbers east of the Rockies have declined by more than 90% since 1995.
-According to the Xerces Society, the monarch population in California decreased 86% in 2018, going from millions of butterflies to tens of thousands of butterflies.
+According to the Xerces Society, the monarch population in California decreased by 86% in 2018, going from millions to tens of thousands of butterflies.

 The society's annual 2020–2021 winter count showed a significant decline in the California population.
-One Pacific Grove site did not have a single monarch butterfly.
+One Pacific Grove site had no monarch butterflies.
 A primary explanation for this was the destruction of the butterfly's milkweed habitats.
 This particular population is believed to comprise less than 2000 individuals, as of 2022.